|

 Pharisees.
 Doctrines are judged right and correct because they follow

 "the way of the fathers."
 It is the tradition.
-Tradition is sacrosanct
+Tradition is

-and spiritual foundations of God.
+the moral and spiritual foundations of God.

 Pharisees